emcf/engshell/README.md

 https://user-images.githubusercontent.com/11333708/229642800-8441789e-1af4-4e47-86a1-bd337c81aac8.mp4

 ## How to use:
-- install requirements: `pip install -r requirements.txt`
+- install requirements with the command `pip install -r requirements.txt`
-- create `keys.py` in the engshell directory to define `OPENAI_KEY`
+- create a file named `keys.py` in the engshell directory.
+It must contain one line, `OPENAI_KEY="your_api_key"`
 - run `python engshell.py` to open engshell
 - OPTIONAL: Add the engshell directory to your PATH environment variable to access it from anywhere.
-Change the second line in `es.bat` to your install location.
+For Windows users, change the second line in `es.bat` to your install location, then call engshell with `es`.

 ## Notes:
 - `--llm` encourages LLM queries from within the code execution.